How the work goes

 What I won't do

 No remote-only engagements.
-The pattern at every firm that has gotten this right involves a partner across the table, in the building, in the room.
-Distance erodes the translation.
-I'm based in Manhattan and get out to the Bay Area several times a year to stay current on the thinking and the energy.
-When the work calls for it, I'll spend six consecutive days on the ground: the environment, the cadence, the cues that don't survive a Zoom call.
-I'm not willing to be a face on a screen for the duration of an engagement.
+The work that gets this right has a partner in the building, in the room; distance erodes the translation.
+I'm based in Manhattan and will spend six consecutive days on the ground when the work calls for it.
+I won't be a face on a screen for the length of an engagement.

 No layers between me and the work.
 The person who scopes the engagement is the person on the hook when the system goes live.
-That means showing up to the meetings I'm not formally accountable for, and showing up prepared enough to contribute.
 The dial-in cameo is its own kind of layer.

 Not a yes-man.
 I'm not wired to simply execute.
 Where I see strength in a direction, I say so; where I don't, I say that too.
 That has always been the value.
 The alternative is expensive theater.